thehyve/Fractalis/README.md

 | OIDC_SERVER_URL        |               | OIDC server URL, including the realm e.g. https://keycloak-example.com/auth/realms/transmart-realm/     |
 | OIDC_CLIENT_ID         |               | ID of the OIDC client                                                                                   |

+The identity provider configured here will be used for all data services.

 ### Add support for new services
 Please refer to [this document](fractalis/data).